AngryProgrammerInside/NC-API-Documentation/README.md

 # Connecting

-The first step required before connecting is to create a new automation account with appropriate permissions.
+The first step required before connecting is to create a new automation account with appropriate role permissions.
 With N-Central 2020 or 12.3 HF4 and later you must disable the MFA requirement for the account so use a long and complex password.

-Once the account is created, select the API Authentication tab and click on the ' **Generate JSON Web Token**' button, otherwise referred to JSON Web Token **(JWT)** save this token somewhere secure, if you lose your JWT, you can generate another one at any time.

-This token will be used for the authentication to the server.
+Once the account is created, select the API Authentication tab and click on the ' **Generate JSON Web Token**' button, save this **JWT** token somewhere secure, if you lose your JWT, you can generate another one at any time, but it will invalidate the previous one.
+If you update/change role permissions for the account automation account you will need to regenerate the token, as the asserted permissions are in the JWT.

 ## PS-NCentral

 Connecting to your N-Central service with PS-NCentral only needs to be done once per session.
 Your first require the following information:

-- The fqdn of your N-Central server, ie: n-central.myserver.com
+- The fqdn of your N-Central server, ie: `n-central.mydomain.com`
-- The account name you created above, ie. ncentral\_automation@myserver.com
 - The JWT from above

 Then enter the following:

+**Version 1.1**
 ```powershell
 #Import the PS-NCentral module
 import-module .\PS-NCentral.psm1 -Verbose